Aurelio Giorni: Death

-Friday September 23, 1938, was the last day of the Berkshire Festival of Chamber Music, and the last time Aurelio was seen alive.
+Friday 23 September 1938 was the last day of the Berkshire Festival of Chamber Music, and the last time Aurelio was seen alive.
 It had been raining heavily due to the record hurricane of 1938.
 That Friday evening the family called the police to report him missing.
 The next day the police called to say they'd had a report that a young girl had seen a man answering his description jump off the Pomeroy Avenue bridge into the raging river, and a pocketbook of his was found on the bridge.
 A thorough search was conducted, including combing the river for several days, without success.
-It was not until Helen talked to "Aunt Hattie" (Mrs. Charles Harrington), an elderly clairvoyant she would visit who'd been friends with her parents.
+Helen talked to "Aunt Hattie" (Mrs. Charles Harrington), an elderly clairvoyant she would visit who'd been friends with her parents.
 It was Aunt Hattie who "saw" Aurelio's suicide, by water, and it was she who described to Helen the location of Aurelio's body after several days in the river—a place she had never visited.
-When Helen relayed the information given her to the Pittsfield police, they are able to find his body on September 30 in the Housatonic River, 1000 feet south of the Pomeroy Avenue bridge.
+When Helen relayed the information given her to the Pittsfield police, they were able to find his body on 30 September in the Housatonic River, 1000 feet south of the Pomeroy Avenue bridge.

 Aurelio may have been very discouraged and depressed.
 He was notified just 10 days before his death that his services at Smith College would not be required for the coming term, and was also disappointed when none of his compositions was given place on the South Mountain program, nor was he among the festival performers.
-Several months prior, on April 25, Aurelio and his family went to Carnegie Hall for the first performance of his Symphony in D Minor, being given that night by the National Orchestral Association under the leadership of conductor Léon Barzin.
+Several months prior, on 25 April, Aurelio and his family went to Carnegie Hall for the first performance of his Symphony in D minor, being given that night by the National Orchestral Association under the leadership of conductor Léon Barzin.
 Aurelio and Helen waited up past midnight for the New York reviews.
-When Aurelio reads them, he is very dejected.
+When Aurelio read them, he was very dejected.
 The critic had indicated he never wanted to hear the symphony again.
 Aurelio had no desire to compose afterwards.

-Aurelio Giorni was laid to rest in the family plot at Rosedale Cemetery, Orange, New Jersey, on October 3, 1938.
+Aurelio Giorni was laid to rest in the family plot at Rosedale Cemetery, Orange, New Jersey, on 3 October 1938.
 The service at All Angels' Church was conducted by the rector George Trowbridge and the emeritus rector Reverend Townsend, who knew Aurelio as a boy in Italy.
 Aurelio's quartet was played by the Smith College quartet and several of his works were played on the organ by another friend, Seth Bingham.
 There was no singing but Laurens Seelye (childhood friend of Helen) read several poems which Aurelio set to music.

-A Memorial Concert organized by Musicraft Records was later held at New York Town Hall on December 26, 1938.
-The musicians were Max Hollaender (violin), Sterling Hunkins (cello), and Eugene Kusmiak (piano), performing the Trio in C Major, a mastery of harmonic and contrapuntal technique characteristic of the composer's mature work.
+A Memorial Concert organized by Musicraft Records was later held at New York Town Hall on 26 December 1938.
+The musicians were Max Hollaender (violin), Sterling Hunkins (cello), and Eugene Kusmiak (piano), performing the Trio in C major, a mastery of harmonic and contrapuntal technique characteristic of the composer's mature work.